libmbd/libmbd/README.md

 ## Installing Libmbd

-Libmbd uses CMake for building and installation, and requires a Fortran compiler, Lapack, and optionally MPI and ScaLAPACK.
+Libmbd uses CMake for building and installation, and requires a Fortran compiler, Lapack, and optionally ScaLAPACK/MPI.

 On Ubuntu: